Office in Statistics Building, Room 117

 Graduate Programs

 Faculty and graduate students in the College of Natural Sciences are engaged in cutting-edge research in multiple disciplines and the college is proud of the graduate student education it provides.
-Master of Science and Doctor of Philosophy degrees are offered by all departments and a Master of Natural Sciences Education is offered through the college.
-The college also offers Professional Science Master's in Natural Sciences degrees with specializations in Biological Data Analytics, Microscope Imaging Technology, and Zoo, Aquarium and Animal Shelter Management.
+Master of Science and Doctor of Philosophy degrees are offered by all departments.
+Accelerated Master's Programs, through which eligible undergraduate students may obtain a master's degree in less time and at significant cost savings, are offered in the areas of Applied Statistics, Biochemistry, Computer Science, and Mathematics.
+A Master of Natural Sciences Education is offered through the college along with Professional Science Master's in Natural Sciences degrees with specializations in Biological Data Analytics, Microscope Imaging Technology, and Zoo, Aquarium and Animal Shelter Management.
 For detailed information about graduate degree programs, please consult the appropriate department and see the Graduate and Professional Bulletin.